Slobodziuk/MLMEF2022/README.md

 # MLMEF2022
 MLMEF2022 project
 ## How to run the application
 There’re two possibilities to run the model.
 Either locally from the ipynb file or from the Flask app.
+The projects needs to be downloaded before any of the steps below can be made.
 1. Run the model from the ipynb file.
   - Open the ipynb file and ensure that it is in an environment that supports the libraries, at minimum use python 3.10.6.
   - Activate the virtual environment with “conda activate [your environment here]”